-- Do not guess at what happened if an officer asks you about the accident (only tell them what you know for certain)
+- Do not guess at what happened if an officer asks you about your pedestrain accident (only tell them what you know for certain)

 - Do not give any statements to any insurance representatives

 - Enlist the expertise and help of an award-winning personal injury law firm

 If you have suffered serious injuries due to a pedestrian accident, it can be one of the most traumatizing events of your life.
 Using the above guidelines can help reduce fear and anxiety.
 The tips will also help if it’s necessary to start a personal injury lawsuit to enforce your rights.

 How do vehicle versus pedestrian accidents happen?

-Some of the more common scenarios and causes of pedestrian injury accidents include:
+Some of the more common scenarios and causes of pedestrian accidents include:

 - Careless drivers that fail to properly observe the roadway for pedestrians